Drosera Care, Cold Hardy

-Where to GrowCold hardy sundews grow best outdoors as a container or potted plant.
-They make an excellent addition to any sunny deck or patio.
-You may also grow them in a pond or fountain, but keep the crowns above water.
-Because of their specific soil requirement, avoid planting them directly in the ground unless you have created a specific type of bog garden.
+Where to GrowCold hardy sundews grow best outdoors as a container or potted plant on a sunny deck or patio.
+You may also grow it in a pond or fountain, but keep the crown of the plant above water.
+Because of its specific soil requirements, avoid planting it directly into the ground.

 SunlightDuring the growing season, grow your sundew outside in partial to full sun.
 Provide 4 or more hours of direct sunlight for vigorous growth.

 Heat ToleranceMost cold hardy sundews, such as Drosera filiformis, Drosera intermedia, and Drosera trayci, tolerate the summer heat well.
 They originate from an area where temperatures above 90°F (32°C) commonly occur in summer.
 Other sundews, such as Drosera rotundifolia, prefer mild temperatures.

 WaterSundews require mineral-free water.
 If your tap water is relatively pure (less than 50 parts per million in dissolved minerals), then you can safely water your sundews with it.
 Otherwise, use bottled distilled water.
 Keep the soil wet at all times.
 You can do this by setting the plant in small amounts of standing water, no more than halfway up the pot.

 SoilUse a soil mixture of 1 part peat moss and 1 part perlite.
 Never use potting soil, compost or fertilizer; these ingredients will kill your plant.